yasirkula/UnityRuntimeInspector/README.md

 Note that dragged reference items are created on a separate **Screen Space - Overlay** canvas so that they can be drawn on top of everything.
 You may want to change this canvas's properties for UI consistency (like its *CanvasScaler*'s properties).
 In that case, simply use the **RuntimeInspectorUtils.DraggedReferenceItemsCanvas** property to access this canvas.

 ### D.3.
 CUSTOM PROPERTY DRAWERS
 **NOTE**: this section is about giving you a brief idea on how to create your own drawers.
-As the amount of information presented here might be overwhelming or boring, you are recommended to actually examine some of the built-in drawers to have a better idea about the architecture.
+As the amount of information presented here might be overwhelming or boring, you are also recommended to examine some of the built-in drawers to have a better idea about the architecture.
 For starters, you can examine **BoolField** and continue with **BoundsField** and **GameObjectField**.

 You can introduce your own property drawers to the inspector to extend its functionality using a **Settings** asset mentioned in section **C.1**.
 Each property drawer extends from **InspectorField** base class.
 There is also an **ExpandableInspectorField** abstract class that allows you to create an expandable/collapsable property drawer like arrays and **ObjectReferenceField** class that allows you to create drawers that can be assigned values via the reference picker or via drag&drop.